Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 - Categroies: `AMS`, `FEATURE`, `AMS_chunkLoader`

-Due to after 300 ticks without any players in the current dimension on the server, Minecraft will stop entities updates, hoppers in chunks loaded by this rule will cease to function whenever there are no players in the current dimension, You can enable the `blockChunkLoaderKeepTickUpdate `or `keepEntityUpdate `rules to solve this issue.
+Due to after 300 ticks without any players in the current dimension on the server, Minecraft will stop entities updates, hoppers in chunks loaded by this rule will cease to function whenever there are no players in the current dimension, You can enable the `blockChunkLoaderKeepWorldTickUpdate `or `keepWorldTickUpdate `rules to solve this issue.

 ## pistonBlockChunkLoader

-When a piston (also available for sticky piston) successfully push or pull its head, the chunk which the piston head (the moving block representing piston head) located will be added a ticket with level 30 and type 'piston_block', which will expire after 300gt.
+When a piston (also available for sticky piston) successfully push or pull its head, the chunk which the piston head (the moving block representing piston head) located will be added a ticket with level 30 and type `piston_block`, which will expire after 300gt.
 The ticket will be added at the tick when the moving block is created.
-Pistons that can be used to add ticket must meet the requirement set by the rule option.
+Pistons that can be used to add ticket must meet the requirement set by the rule option, You can use the rules of `blockChunkLoaderTimeController` and `blockChunkLoaderRangeController` to control their loading time and range.

 the option is interpreted as follow: